unjs/c12/README.md

 1. Config overrides passed by options
 2. Config file in CWD
 3. RC file in CWD
-4. Global RC file in user's home directory
+4. Global RC file in the user's home directory
 5. Config from `package.json`
 6. Default config passed by options
 7. Extended config layers